jshawl/ga_project3/README.md

 - meets project requirements: I will build a Rails app with fun Javascript features (something like a wheel-of-fortune or shake feature) that utilize a semi-complex API while implementing CRUD functionality for users (they can create, read, update and delete their 'favorite places' that get generated)

 Brunchinator App Overview:
-The brunchinator app uses the Yelp API to display randomly generated brunch spots in Washington, DC.
-A user can view Yelp information about each restaurant, clicking 'Try Again' to view even more options.
-This app is similar to the 'shake' feature from UrbanSpoon, but is enhanced with user reviews from Yelp.
+The Brunchinator uses the Yelp API to display randomly generated brunch spots wherever a user specifies, either by zip code or city/state.
+A user can view Yelp information about each restaurant, clicking 'FIND ME BRUNCH' to view even more options.
+This app is similar to the 'shake' feature from UrbanSpoon, but is enhanced with information from Yelp.

 For a list of User Stories, visit: https://trello.com/b/QLUZH3ey/brunchinator

+To view this app in action, visit: https://brunchinator.herokuapp.com/

+To use this app locally:

+1. Git clone git@github.com:hharper/ga_project3.git
+2. Setup the rails app:
+  - bundle install
+  - rake db:create
+  - rake db:migrate
+  - rails s
+  - Open up http://localhost:3000/ to view the app